Pauline Tantot Wears Just A Thong In Sizzling New Pic On Instagram

 “What does the arabic mean,” asked a curious social media user, taking note of her arm tattoo.

 In addition, the hottie showed off her booty in another Instagram update that she shared on February 28.
-In the first image of the series, Pauline laid on her stomach on her bed and snuggled with her brown dog.
-She extended her legs behind her and raised her right foot into the air, and her light thong popped against her tanned body.
-She wore her hair down in a middle part but her face was completely obscured in the shot.
+In the first image of that post, Pauline was lying on her stomach on her bed and snuggled with her brown dog.
+She extended her legs behind her and raised her right foot into the air.
+Her light thong popped against her tanned body.
+She wore her hair down in a middle part, but her face was completely obscured in the shot.